medic/cht-core/doc/architecture.md

 The webforms are powered by [Enketo](https://enketo.org/).
 We use the [nools](https://github.com/C2FO/nools) rules engine to compute the upcoming tasks and monthly targets of the users.

+For more information about the format of docs in the database, see [Database Schema](doc/db_schema.md).

 ## [medic-api](https://github.com/medic/medic-api/)